Java-Archive/rapidpm-microservice/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.rapidpm.microservice/rapidpm-microservice/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.rapidpm.microservice/rapidpm-microservice)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/897f1488574d4780a905e2531e402e03)](https://www.codacy.com/app/sven-ruppert/rapidpm-microservice?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=JavaMicroService/rapidpm-microservice&amp;utm_campaign=Badge_Grade)

 # RapidPM - Microservice
 A base implementation for a microservice based on the Undertow.

 The Core Service will listen on IP 0.0.0.0
 The base configuration will start Servlets at port 7080 and REST-Endpoints at 7081.

+## Release and JDK info
+The releases 1.0.x are based on JDK8 the releases 1.1.x are based on JDK10.
+Both are supported so far.

 ## Getting started
 The use of the MicroService is fairly simple.
 Just call **Main.deploy()**.
 This will start the MicroService with